pnp/sp-dev-fx-webparts/samples/react-azfunc-vimeo/README.md

-## Local Azure Function and SPFx Web Part Development
+## Local Azure Function and SPFx Web Part Development to consume third party APIs

 This sample shows how to consume third party APIs through an Azure Functions by a Web Part.
 In this scenario Vimeo was choose as an example for third party API.
 This project contains two separate project folders: